Trucking Image

 However, every autonomous trucking system has its own proprietary edge in terms of code stack, lidar, ultrasonics, scalability etc. combined with their hardware & integration of the NVIDIA DRIVE platform.

 Kodiak Robotics was one of the first companies to deploy their driverless operations.
-Their approach & focus on modular hardware, fast retrofitting & exposing their stack to hybrid testing (training in various simulations e.g. when there is a breakdown or adverse driving conditions) on leased land, led them to obtaining a contract hauling frac sand.
+Their approach & focus on modular hardware, fast retrofitting & exposing their stack to hybrid testing on leased land led them to obtaining a contract hauling frac sand.
 They've also secured hauling commitments with companies like Ikea and Werner.

 University of Toronto Image